 - Sell any outgrown toys and clothes to give you a little extra in your savings.
 Personally I prefer to do this via local Facebook selling sites rather than Ebay so I don’t get stung by Paypal fees.

 - Look for money saving deals on Groupon and Jack FM Shop for days out or use your Tesco Clubcard vouchers.
 You could also look at getting an annual pass if you visit somewhere regularly.
 We had a National Trust annual membership for several years so we had free days out for the whole year.
 Merlin also do an annual pass for all their attractions including the top theme parks (their January sale is the best time to buy if you want to make more savings!).

 - Enter competitions.
 Ok so this one doesn’t save you money as such but you never know you may win a prize and let’s face it, everyone loves a freebie!
-Just 2 weeks ago I won a competition to receive a signed copy of a new children’s book to add to my kids story collection.
-Keep an eye on my Facebook page as I also run regular competitions for you lovely folks.
+Recently I won a competition to receive a signed copy of a new children’s book to add to my kids story collection.

 - Take a packed lunch and flask to work/school.
 It’s amazing how much lunch in the canteen or a daily trip to Costa can add up.
 Try it for a week and see how much you save.

 - Join your local community larder.
 You pay a small amount each week/month to receive a selection of food far cheaper than you would get if paying full price.
-I pay £7 per week for our local one.
-I receive 20 stock cupboard ‘choices’ plus a big bag of fruit and veg and often there’s extras like packs of sausages too.
+I pay £3.50 per week for our local one.
+I receive 10 stock cupboard ‘choices’ plus a big bag of fruit and veg and often there’s extras too.
 Check with your local larder for details.
 If you are in the Oxfordshire area then look for the SOFEA Community Larder